garazdawi/otp/HOWTO/INSTALL.md

 ## Erlang/OTP test architectures ##

-Erlang/OTP are currently tested on the following hardware and Operating systems.
+Erlang/OTP are currently tested on the following hardware and operating systems.
 This is not an exhaustive list, but we try to keep it as up to date as possible.

 Architecture